 Proposed maintenance activities would occur on an as-needed basis and are proposed to occur outside of the bird nesting season (maintenance to occur between September 15 and March 15).
-Routine maintenance activities proposed for the year will be identified during the spring and fall inspections and will be based on annual channel scour surveys.
+Should routine maintenance work be necessary during the bird nesting season, adequate mitigation measures will be employed.
+As proposed and as required by Special Condition #1, Routine maintenance activities proposed for the year will be identified during the spring and fall inspections and will be based on annual channel scour surveys.
 The maintenance criteria is generally based on the need to maintain a channel's designed flood carrying capacity and maintain bridges in good condition to maintain adequate access.
-As proposed, prior to the start of the maintenance season (July 1), OC Public Works will submit the proposed facilities and maintenance activities for that year to all of the resource regulatory agencies for concurrence that the proposed maintenance work meets the requirements of this coastal development permit if approved (i.e., would result in no or less than minimal environmental impact).
-Site reconnaissance will be conducted within each of the facilities that are proposed for maintenance and site specific information will be collected such as type of proposed maintenance, schedule of work, maintenance access and staging plans, equipment, acreage of jurisdictional impacts, habitat surveys (if any habitat/vegetation has developed at the site over time), etc.
+As proposed, prior to the start of the maintenance season (July 1), OC Public Works would submit to the Executive Director a detailed Annual Routine Maintenance Activities Report listing the proposed maintenance activities at facilities within the coastal zone for that year for concurrence that the proposed maintenance work meets the requirements of this coastal development permit (i.e., would result in no or less than minimal environmental impact).
+The Annual Routine Maintenance Activities report would provide site specific information such as type of proposed maintenance, schedule of work, maintenance access and staging plans and equipment; site specific reconnaissance within each of the facilities proposed for maintenance and acreage of jurisdictional impacts, if any, and habitat surveys if any habitat/vegetation has developed at the site over time if there is a risk of adverse impact by the specific type of maintenance proposed at that particular site.
+The Annual Routine Maintenance Activities Report and reconnaissance surveys would be public documents available for review by the public or any interested parties.
+The proposed maintenance activities will be deemed approved if staff does not respond within 60 days of submittal of the Annual Maintenance Activities Report.
+If the proposed routine maintenance activity is deemed to have a potential risk of adverse environmental impacts, then the applicant agrees to apply for that maintenance activity under a separate coastal development permit for full review.

-Furthermore, after receiving Commission staff concurrence that the proposed maintenance activity falls within the parameters of this CDP approval, the applicant proposes to submit "asbuilt/maintenance drawings" within 60 days of completion of each maintenance activity.
+Additionally, after receiving Commission staff concurrence that the proposed maintenance activity falls within the parameters of this CDP approval, the applicant proposes to submit "asbuilt/maintenance drawings" within 60 days of completion of each maintenance activity.
 The drawings would include color photographs that clearly show all components of the maintenance activity along with a site plan noting the location of each photographic viewpoint.
-If the submit "as-built/maintenance drawings" identify that the maintenance activity was in any way inconsistent with the project as originally propositioned and/or resulted in an unanticipated temporary or permanent adverse impact, the applicant agrees to apply for a separate coastal development permit to mitigate the unanticipated adverse impact (i.e. a restoration and monitoring plan).
+If the submit "as-built/maintenance drawings" identify that the maintenance activity was in any way inconsistent with the project as originally propositioned in the Annual Maintenance Activities Report and/or resulted in an unanticipated temporary or permanent adverse impact, the applicant agrees to apply for a separate coastal development permit to mitigate the unanticipated adverse impact (i.e. a restoration and monitoring plan).